py2ai/py2ai.github.io/_posts/2020-10-08-Pytesseract-easy-to-use-GUI-for-many-languages.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: pyqt8
-summary: Making a GUI to extract text of various languages by using the trained model of the specific language
+description: Making a GUI to extract text of various languages by using the trained model of the specific language
 ---